task-proxemics/XLeRobot/README.md

 XLeRobot = XL + LeRobot

 ### Why "LeRobot" Core?
+- **Cheap Materials** 💴: 90% 3D printed, with cheap motors and electronics.
-- **Easy Made and Assembly** 🔨: 90% 3D printed except for motors and electronics
+- **Easy Assembly** 🔨: Just screw and connect for 2hrs and here it is.
-- **Plug-&-Play direct deployment** 🧩: make robots work with running a few lines
+- **Plug-&-Play direct deployment** 🧩: see robots work with running a few lines.
 - **Thriving Community** 🌍: World's largest low-cost robotics community with
-  - Multiple SOTA pretrained AI models🧠, datasets📊, and tools🔨
+  - Multiple SOTA pretrained AI models🧠, datasets📊, and tools🔨.
-  - Thousands of brilliant minds 🧑‍🤝‍🧑
+  - Thousands of brilliant minds for brainstrom and discussions🧑‍🤝‍🧑.

 ### Why "XL" Enhancement?
 - 🏠 Currently, there is a lack of affordable, stable, general-purpose home robots with dual arms that are as easy to build as LeRobot